This event has ended. Watch the event recording below.

 The prevalence of obesity in the United States is high and increasing.
-This is particularly true in Kentucky where 40.3% of the Commonwealth’s total population had obesity in 2021.
+This is particularly true in Kentucky where 40.3% of the commonwealth’s total population had obesity in 2021.
 As the disease prevalence increases, so do widening disparities among racial groups as influenced by social determinants of health and racism.
 Not only is obesity a common, serious, and costly disease, but it is also a significant risk factor for developing other comorbidities.
-On Thursday May 11, the KHC convened a panel of experts for a webinar to examine the root causes of obesity and obesity disparities and discuss approaches to preventing and managing obesity by prioritizing equity.
+Join the Kentuckiana Health Collaborative for this webinar to examine the root causes of obesity and obesity disparities and discuss approaches to preventing and managing obesity by prioritizing equity.